 Israel held ceremonies to commemorate the victims of Hamas’s 7 October 2023 mass killings and kidnappings, which took place against the backdrop of ongoing fighting in Gaza Strip and Lebanon.

-, the Israeli PM, has pledged to prevent such an attack from happening again.
+Benjamin Netanyahu, the Israeli PM, has pledged to prevent such an attack from happening again.
 He said that Israel’s armed force is “changing the security realities” of the area.

 According to the Hamas health ministry, Israel’s offensive on Gaza has killed nearly 42,000 people since 7 October.

-Families of the hundreds of victims and the dozens of taken at the festival gathered early on Monday for the first memorial of the day.
+Families of the hundreds of victims and the dozens of hostages taken at the festival gathered early on Monday for the first memorial of the day.

-They listened to the final track played at the festival while pictures of their loved ones.
+They listened to the final track played at the festival while holding pictures of their loved ones.
 Then, at 06:29 – the exact moment the attack began – Israeli President Isaac Herzog led the minute’s silent.

 Smaller events were held in nearby communities that were also attacked by Hamas gunmen.